OwenCookman/owen-webdev/README.md

 To view the testing carried out on this project please click [here](TESTING.md) for my separate testing file

 ## Bugs

-During the development process I ran in to the issues below and listed is how I resolved them:
+During the development process I ran in to a few issues, these are listed below along with how they were overcome:

 **Bug 1**
 When running the command python3 manage.py runserver the page would return 403 forbidden.